 Normal hair thinning (resulting from follicular miniaturization) involving the temples, frontal hairline, and crown of the scalp, known as "pattern alopecia," occurs in almost everyone as they age.

-The loss of hair (alopecia) is a natural phenomenon in all hair-baring animals that normally occurs during the hair growth cycle.
+The loss of hair (alopecia) is a natural phenomenon in all hair-bearing animals that normally occurs during the hair growth cycle.
 It is estimated that most individuals (assuming they have a full head of hair) lose about 100 scalp hairs over a 24-hour period.
 Hair loss can become a cosmetic problem when it occurs in the wrong place at the wrong time in the wrong individual.
 True hair loss should be distinguished from damage to the hair shaft, which may cause breakage close to the scalp.
-This sort of damage is most often caused by exogenous chemicals used to alter the physical characteristics of the hair shaft (hair dye, etc.), but certain genetic diseases can alter its strength and durability.
+This sort of damage is often caused by exogenous chemicals used to alter the physical characteristics of the hair shaft (hair dye, etc.) or other forms of self-manipulation.

-1. Scarring alopecia: This sort of irreversible hair loss is characterized by damage to the underlying skin which results in scarring that destroys the hair follicle and its potential for regeneration.
+- Scarring alopecia: This sort of irreversible hair loss is characterized by damage to the underlying skin which results in scarring that destroys the hair follicle and its potential for regeneration.
 A simple visual examination is usually sufficient to diagnose this problem, although occasionally a biopsy may be necessary.
-Certain skin diseases as well as physical trauma produce this sort of damage.
+Certain skin diseases, as well as physical trauma, produce this sort of damage.

 - Each person sheds hair and regrows hair every day.

 - When this balance is disturbed and more hairs are shed than are regrown, alopecia or hair loss results.

 What Causes Hair Loss?